renpy/renpy/sphinx/source/3dstage.rst

     If this is None, no point-of-interest rotation is applied.

-    If this is not None, this is a 3-tuple or string. (x, y, z) format tuple represents the position of the point of interest.
-A string gives the displayable tag or camera. that format is "tag@layer" or "tag".
-If layer is not given, the default layer for that tag is used.
+    If this is not None, this is a 3-tuple, 2-tuple, True or string. (x, y, z) format tuple represents the position of the point of interest.

-    The exception is when the tag is "camera", it means the camera.
-If layer is not given, the default layer is "master".
+    ("tag", "layer") format tuple represents the tag on layer as the point of interest.  the string giving the tag represents the tag on layer which is the default layer for that tag is used as the point of interest.

+    True means camera.
+(True, "layer") format tuple represents the camera for "layer" as the point of interest.
+True is the camera for "master" as the point of interest.

     Note point_to isn't updated automatically. so, you should write like below if you want it is updated::

+        # eileen always faces to the camera for master layer.
         show eileen happy at center:
-            point_to "camera@master"
+            point_to True
             0
             repeat